l0k18/steemportal/README.md

 https://github.com/l0k1-smirenski/steemportal

-A python3/Gtk+-3.0 based application for accesing and interacting with the Steem blockchain forum system.
+A python3/Gtk+-3.0 based application for accessing and interacting with the Steem blockchain forum system.
 It uses Piston, from the user @xeroc, whose main page can be found here: http://piston.readthedocs.io/en/stable/